Manno History, Family Crest & Coats of Arms

 - Michael R. Manno, American politician, Candidate for village President of Lansing, Illinois, 2009

-- Francis J. Manno, American Democrat politician, Candidate for U.S. Representative from Pennsylvania 19th District, 1948
+- Francis J. Manno, American Democratic Party politician, Candidate for U.S. Representative from Pennsylvania 19th District, 1948

 - Francesco Manno (1754-1831), Italian painter and architect